ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Barbarian/path-of-the-berserker-phb.md

 ---
 obsidianUIMode: preview
 cssclasses: json5e-class
-tags:
+tags: [compendium/src/5e/phb, subclass/barbarian/berserker]
-  - compendium/src/5e/phb
-  - subclass/barbarian/berserker
 aliases:
   - Path of the Berserker
+  - Path of the Berserker 2014
   - Path of the Berserker PHB
 created: 2025/06/15 at 22:21
-updated: 2025/07/22 at 21:23
+updated: 2025/07/22 at 21:25
-permalink: path-of-the-berserker
+permalink: path-of-the-berserker-phb
-title: path-of-the-berserker
+title: Path of the Berserker 2014
 ---

 # Path of the Berserker 2014